Find something unclear or incorrect on this page? Let us know at communications@sksm.edu. Thank you for helping us keep this page relevant!

 What is chaplaincy?

-Theological education occurring in clinical settings where ministry is being practiced, including hospitals, veterans’ facilities, hospices, psychiatric and community care facilities, workplaces, geriatric and rehabilitation centers, and congregational settings.
+Theological education occurring in clinical settings where ministry is being practiced, including hospitals, veterans’ facilities, hospices, psychiatric and community care facilities, workplaces, geriatric and rehabilitation centers, universities, congregational settings, and more.
 The general activity performed by a chaplain includes crisis ministry, counseling, ritual, worship, education, help in ethical decision-making, staff support, clergy contact and community or religious institution coordination.
+The field of chaplaincy has been growing widely in the past few years.

 COMMUNITY